cansinacarer/maillistshield-com/docs/source/development.rst

 prompted for the database password, use ``password``.

 A simple database model is defined in ``app/models.py``.
-When the database tables are created, a free tier is automatically addded in the Tiers table.
+When the database tables are created, a free tier is automatically added in the Tiers table.

 .. mermaid::